 Chase Utley started off with a bang for the Philadelphia Phillies in 2003.
 In his very first major league at bat, he hit a grand slam home run.

-After being sent back down to triple A in Scranton/Wilkes Barre, for some more baseball farming, Chase rejoined the Phillies in August.
+After being sent back down to triple A in Scranton/Wilkes Barre, for some more "at bats", Chase rejoined the Phillies in August.
 Phillies' third baseman, David Bell, was placed on the disabled list and second baseman Placido Palanco was moved to third, opening a spot for Utley at second base.

 During the 2004 season, Chase Utley saw more action than in 2003, but Palanco was still the Phil's second baseman.
 Chase filled in at first occasionally and was the DH for some inter-league games.